The Bankrate promise

 - Term life insurance: Term life is insurance that you pay into for a period of years — usually 10, 20 or 30 — which pays a death benefit for as long as the policy is in force.
 The amount of the death benefit is usually much higher for term life, but may not be much more expensive than final expense insurance.
 One drawback to term life is that once the policy term expires, beneficiaries cannot receive the death benefit.

 - Permanent life insurance: If you prefer a policy that stays in force throughout your lifetime, permanent life insurance, such as whole life, is an option to consider.
-This insurance is generally more expensive than either term or final expense insurance, but in return, the payout your beneficiaries receive is typically high.
+This insurance is generally more expensive than term or final expense insurance, but in return, it offers a cash reserve component that can grow over time.
+As a result, the payout your beneficiaries receive is typically high.
 As long as you pay your premiums, your beneficiaries will receive the death benefit.

-- Investments: Another simple solution is to set aside $10,000 or more in a relatively liquid investment allocated for funeral expenses.
+- Investments: Another option is to set aside $10,000 or more in a relatively liquid investment allocated for funeral expenses.
 You will likely want to make sure your heirs can access the account quickly after your death so they can plan your funeral and burial.

 - Pre-pay options: If you would like to maintain control over what happens after you die, it is also possible in some states to pre-pay for your funeral costs by working with a favored funeral home.
 This way, you can choose your casket and even plan your memorial service.
 The drawback is that you cannot know all the factors that will come into play before you die — such as the funeral home going out of business.